CameronInLondon/CameronInLondon.github.io/_posts/2022-04-13-indeed_job_data_analysis.md

 ### Saving data

-I pushed the data into a pandas dataframe and originally output the data to a CSV file.
+I pushed the data into a pandas DataFrame and originally output the data to a CSV file.
 But a database is better long term so I took advantage of the fact Python is packaged with sqlite3 a self-contained, full-featured SQL database.
 It is very easy to setup an sqlite DB, just import then create a connection object and execute the SQL.

 ```python
 import sqlite3